 However, your time is limited, and so is patience in most organizations for tedious paperwork.
 How can you maintain efficiency and effectively document the project?
 Consider the following to determine what’s worth documenting:

 - Client-Related Everything – Imagine that a client suddenly questions a decision that was made months ago.
 The client says that they chose one direction but your company decided to go down another path during implementation.
 Clear documentation on client meetings, including notes with dates, times and attendees helps resolve misunderstandings.

 - Legal Dictates – For certain projects, legal teams are required to review documentation during the project.
 For public projects, there might be oversight and review processes that analyze a project after its completion.
 Know the documentation requirements your legal team needs before your project begins.
 Playing catch-up is risky in this kind of environment.

-- The Right Amount of Process – While you don’t want to get lost with documenting so much of the plan and process that you’re not actually processing, you do want some definition around the project plan and goals.
+- The Right Amount of Process – While you don’t want to get lost in documenting so much of the plan and process that you’re not actually processing, you do want some definition around the project plan and goals.
 Let your organizational structure guide how many processes to document.
 For example, trying to operate process-free on a project that requires legal documentation will only get your project in trouble.
 When in doubt, the best approach is to document.